yesbabylon/b2/README.md

 ## Install

 Designed as the foundational script, `./install.sh` automates the setup process for essential Ubuntu server services.

 From configuring Apache utilities to managing PHP CLI, firewall, linux user management, and FTP services, this script ensures a smooth and efficient initial deployment.

 Whether you're a developer experimenting with the eQual framework or a business owner preparing for production, this script streamlines the setup phase, saving time and effort.

-This script automates the setup process for various services on an Ubuntu server.

-Below is a breakdown of the tasks it performs.
+You'll find a breakdown of the tasks it performs below.

 ### Prerequisite